cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 > When no range is given (e.g., `allocate stack in cell1`), full range of the given memory block is assumed.

 > [!WARN]
-> External stack can only store numerical values.
+> In older versions of Mindustry, external stack can only store numerical values.
 When a recursive function needs to store non-numerical values on the stack, the program will not execute correctly.
 At this point, Mindcode is not able to detect and report this situation.
 >
 > Note that parameters that are not modified by the function and are passed unchanged to the recursive calls are not stored on the stack.